deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 The metrics in the dict can be some of the existing:

 *   Strings from Deepchecks' `supported strings <#list-of-supported-strings>`__ for both vision and tabular.
-*   `Ignite Metrics <https://pytorch.org/ignite/metrics.html#complete-list-of-metrics>`__ for vision.
-    An Ignite Metric is a class with the methods: reset, compute, and update, that iterates over batches of data and aggregates the result.
-*   :py:mod:`Deepchecks Metrics <deepchecks.vision.metrics>` for vision Metrics implemented by Deepchecks as custom Ignite Metrics.
-Using customized Deepchecks Metrics, such as the object detection metric ``MeanIoU``, is useful for example when defining custom confidence or IoU thresholds is needed.
-    You can import them from ``deepchecks.vision.metrics``.
 *   `Scikit-learn Scorers <https://scikit-learn.org/stable/modules/model_evaluation.html>`__ for both vision and tabular.
     A Scikit-learn Scorer is a function that accepts the parameters: (model, x, y_true), and returns a score with the convention that higher is better.
-*  `Your own implementation <#custom-metrics>`__.
+This is the method for developing custom tabular metrics, and is also the advised method for developing custom vision metrics for classification tasks.
+*   :py:mod:`Deepchecks Metrics <deepchecks.vision.metrics>` for vision Metrics implemented by Deepchecks.
+These are dedicated metrics for object detection and semantic segmentation, such as the ``MeanIoU`` metric.
+Using them is advised for example when defining custom confidence or IoU thresholds is needed.
+    You can import them from ``deepchecks.vision.metrics``.
+*   For cases in which a new vision custom metrics is needed, such as for implementing additional object detection or segmentation metrics, deepchecks also supports `Ignite Metrics <https://pytorch.org/ignite/metrics.html>`__.

+Jump to the `Custom Metrics <#custom-metrics>`__ section for further information about implementing your own metrics using the Scikit-learn Scorer api or Ignite Metrics.

 Example for passing strings:

 .. literalinclude:: ../../../../examples/examples_metrics_guide.py
     :language: python
-    :lines: 11-18
+    :lines: 2-9
     :tab-width: 0

 Example for passing Deepchecks metrics:

 .. literalinclude:: ../../../../examples/examples_metrics_guide.py
     :language: python
-    :lines: 45-53
+    :lines: 70-77
     :tab-width: 0